anqurvanillapy/ice1000.github.io/pages/llvm-cs/CSharpLangImpl03.md

   LLVMValueRef function = this.valueStack.Pop();
 ```

 For function definitions, we start by searching module's symbol table for an existing version of this function, in case one has already been created using an `extern` statement.
-If `Module.GetFunction` returns null then no previous version exists, so we'll codegen one from the Prototype.
+If `Module.GetNamedFunction` returns null reference (this happens in `VisitPrototypeAST`) then no previous version exists, so we'll codegen one from the Prototype.
 In either case, we want to assert that the function is empty (i.e. has no body yet) before we start.
 In C\#, we use `this.valueStack.Pop()` directly.

 ```c#